Revolving Credit Facility

 1. Overborrowing: Having easy access to funds can lead to borrowing more than you actually need.
 This can result in accumulating debt that becomes difficult to manage and repay.

-2. Interest Costs: While the flexibility is great, borrowing comes with interest costs.
-If not managed prudently, the interest expenses can accumulate, posing challenges regarding repayment.
+2. Interest Costs: While borrowing offers great flexibility, it comes with interest costs.
+If not managed prudently, interest expenses can accumulate, posing challenges regarding repayment.

 3. Mismanagement: With multiple credit types, managing them effectively is important.
 Late payments or not understanding the terms can lead to financial troubles.
 It is important to have a solid plan in place to handle these possible challenges.